unit-image/ExocortexCrate/README.md

 You must clone this repository in the ```deps``` folder [Create it if it isn't exists].

-# Building
+# How to build ExocortexCrate ?

-To build ExocortexCrate you'll need to install some dependencies:
+To build ExocortexCrate you need to install some dependencies:
   - CMake 3.7
   - Visual studio 2015
   - Exocortex-Crate-WindowsDeps